dannysu/hakyll-blog/posts/2016-01-17-ecmascript1-parser.markdown

 ## 2.4: ConditionalExpression vs LeftHandSideExpression

 Another challenge when parsing JavaScript is when the parser needs to parse an `AssignmentExpression`.
-The parser needs to decide whether its parsing a `ConditionalExpression` or a `LeftHandSideExpression` plus other stuff.
+The parser needs to decide whether it's parsing a `ConditionalExpression` or a `LeftHandSideExpression` plus other stuff.
 The grammar is shown below: